Getting your Apple based music onto your Android device need not be a chore

-We've singled out three methods in particular to look at, and we'll take you through them after the break.
+We've singled out a handful of methods in particular to look at, and we'll take you through them step by step.

 Ah, the old drag-and-drop method.
 Old fashioned, but it works just fine.
 All you need is the microUSB cable for your device, and if you're using a Mac you'll need to have the Android File Transfer app installed.
 You'll need to locate the directory on your Mac or Windows PC that houses the actual physical files.
 On a Mac you'll find it in Music>iTunes>iTunes Media.
 On Windows a good place to start is My Music>iTunes.

 With your Android device plugged in you should be OK to just drag and drop music files between it and your computer.
 It works, but it's not exactly elegant.

 2. AirDroid File Sync

 If you'd like a wireless upgrade to your drag-and-drop, you'll find one of the fastest ways to get there is AirDroid.
 There are a ton of features contained within this Desktop app for managing your mobile device without actually picking it up, and one of those feature is wireless file transfer.
 AirDroid lets you select your music files for upload and then pull them back down using the app on your phone.
 While this method can get a little unwieldy if you have a large music library, it's plenty fast enough for those who are only moving a few albums.
 Additionally, if you're transferring large music files from entire album rips or large podcasts you may reach the individual file size limit for the free version of AirDroid.
 Fortunately, the upgrade to Premium is only $1.99/month and allows up to 1GB transfers.